 In addition to a physical examination, the following tests may be used to diagnose mastocytosis:

 Blood/urine tests.
 Tests are done on samples of the patient’s blood and urine that may be able to find high levels of mast cells and histamine.
 Blood tests can also show how well the liver, kidneys, and other vital organs are working.
-The blood’s level of tryptase (an enzyme) may be higher for people with systemic mastocytosis, which may help distinguish systemic mastocytosis from similar disorders.
+The blood’s level of an enzyme called tryptase may be higher than normal for people with systemic mastocytosis, which may help distinguish systemic mastocytosis from similar disorders.

 Biopsy.
+Skin biopsies are often used to diagnose mastocytosis.
 A biopsy is the removal of a small amount of tissue for examination under a microscope.
 Other tests can suggest that mastocytosis is present, but only a biopsy can make a definite diagnosis.
-The sample removed during the biopsy is analyzed by a pathologist (a doctor who specializes in interpreting laboratory tests and evaluating cells, tissues, and organs to diagnose disease).
-Skin biopsies are often used to diagnose mastocytosis.
+The sample removed during the biopsy is analyzed by a pathologist.
+A pathologist is a doctor who specializes in interpreting laboratory tests and evaluating cells, tissues, and organs to diagnose disease.

 Bone marrow aspiration and biopsy.
 A sample of the bone marrow helps diagnose systemic mastocytosis.
 Bone marrow aspiration and biopsy are similar procedures and are often done at the same time to examine the bone marrow.
 Bone marrow has both a solid and a liquid part.
 A bone marrow aspiration removes a sample of the fluid with a needle.
 A bone marrow biopsy is the removal of a small amount of solid tissue using a needle.
 The sample(s) are then analyzed by a pathologist.
-A common site for a bone marrow biopsy and aspiration is the pelvic bone, which is located in the lower back by the hip.
+A common site for a bone marrow aspiration and biopsy is the pelvic bone, which is located in the lower back by the hip.
 The skin in that area is numbed with medication beforehand, and other types of anesthesia (medication to block the awareness of pain) may be used.

 Molecular testing.
 Your doctor may recommend running laboratory tests on the mast cells to identify specific genes, proteins, and other factors unique to the mastocytosis.
-Results of these tests will help decide whether your treatment options include a type of treatment called targeted therapy (see the Treatment section).
+Results of these tests will help decide whether your treatment options include a type of treatment called targeted therapy.